IvoNet/angular-ivonet-markdown/README.md

 bower install showdown-target-blank --save
 ```

-Note: the `showdown-target-blank` is broken at this time but I created a pull request after fixing it in my fork.

 I have included some of these in my example.

+Notes:
+* the `showdown-target-blank` is broken at this time but I created a pull request after fixing it in my fork.
+* the `showdown-github` and `showdown-github` have not been updated to the latest dependencies and will give deprecated warnings

 ## License